BloodLordSoth/MageQuest/README.md

 is shaping up to be quite a project.
 This is less of a readme, and more of a log.<br>
 After typing your name, typing minotaur will start the minotaur battle.
 I got this!<br>
 <br>
+4/29: Working on weapons and the weapon shop.
+Added Ice Spire and improved the minotaur<br>
+battle sequence.
+It's now contained within the loop so the values refresh.
 -BloodLordSoth